labarilem/notes/bitcoin-and-cryptocurrency-technologies/hash-pointers-and-data-structures.md

 # Hash pointer

-An *hash pointer* consists of 2 informations:
+A *hash pointer* consists of 2 informations:

 - Address where some info is stored
 - Hash of that info